exasol/ai-lab/doc/user_guide/editions.md

 ## Image for Docker Containers

-The Docker image is published to dockerhub at https://hub.docker.com/r/exasol/data-science-sandbox.
+The Docker image is published to DockerHub at https://hub.docker.com/r/exasol/data-science-sandbox.

 See also [User Guide for XAI Docker Edition](docker/docker_usage.md).